Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 by computing what is called the [Shapley value](https://www.wikiwand.com/en/Shapley_value) for each feature of a given sample.
 The Shapley value is a concept that has been developed in the context of game theory.
-So a priori it has very little to do with model explaination.
+So a priori it has very little to do with model explanation.
 The Shapeley value would deserve a blog post on its own, but in short, the Shapley value is the solution to how to share profit among collaborator based on a notion of "merit".
 The notion of merit can be given a precise definition in this game theoretic framework, but it roughly says that if an individual contributes more he should get larger share of the profit.